 2. The Berkshires Near Lenox, Massachusetts

-When you’re not busy hiking, skiing, boating, rafting or enjoying the dazzling fall leaves of Massachusetts, the Berkshires host plenty of autumn festivals to keep the fall fun going, like the Lenox Apple Squeeze and Berkshire Botanical Garden Harvest Festival.
+When you’re not busy hiking, skiing, boating, rafting or enjoying the dazzling fall leaves of Massachusetts, The Berkshires host plenty of autumn festivals to keep the fall fun going.

 For some of the best views of foliage, take a visit to Pleasant Valley Sanctuary, a 1,100-acre wildlife sanctuary along the slopes of Lenox Mountain that has seven miles of hiking trails.